- Float down a jungle river on a traditional log raft

 Chat with a local specialist who can help organize your trip.

-Today, fly from the chilly highlands of La Paz to the heart of Bolivia's Amazon Rainforest in a mere 45 minutes!
-Make sure to get a window seat for the best views.
-You will land in Rurrenabaque, where you will meet your guide for a quick briefing and any last minute preparations.
-From here, board canoes and head up the Beni and Tuichi Rivers towards Madidi National Park, one of the most biologically diverse places in the world.
+Today you'll fly from the highlands of La Paz to the heart of Bolivia's Amazon Rainforest (make sure to get a window seat for the best views!).
+You will land in Rurrenabaque and meet your guide for a quick overview of the next part of the trip.
+Then you'll board a canoe and paddle along the Beni and Tuichi Rivers towards Madidi National Park, one of the most biologically diverse places in the world.

 You will get an early start this morning for your excursion to the Cliff of the Macaws, one of the best places in Madidi National Park to view macaws, parrots, and other colorful birds.
-This moderately difficult hike will take you beneath 300 to 400-foot-tall trees — don't forget to look up!
-From the Cliff of the Macaws, you can enjoy a spectacular view of the Amazonian Basin and the many rivers that flow through it.
+From the hiking trail, beneath towering trees, you'll enjoy spectacular views of the Amazonian Basin and the rivers that flow through it.

-Early risers will love the rainforest mornings, which start before sunrise.
-Wake up at dawn and listen to the sounds of the rainforest as it comes to life.
-Howler monkeys and birds are the loudest, but you will hear and see others, too, if you listen closely.
-Return to the lodge for breakfast and then head back to the Yacuma river for a short hike and another wildlife excursion — this time for anacondas, caimans, turtles, and capybaras.
-In the afternoon return to Rurrenabaque for your flight back to La Paz.
+Early risers will love this morning in the rainforest.
+Wake up at dawn and listen to the sounds of the jungle — howler monkeys and birds are the loudest, but you will hear other animals and birds, too, if you listen closely.
+Return to the lodge for breakfast and then head back to the Yacuma River for a short hike and another wildlife excursion.
+This time, you'll be on the lookout for anacondas, caimans, turtles, and capybaras.
+In the afternoon return to Rurrenabaque and catch a flight back to La Paz.

 Day 10: Depart Bolivia